SeaGL/organization/meetings/2024/20241104-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Salt: lots to do, lots of thanks
-- Andrew: ditto, seeing how much I can fit in, feel good overall, good stress
-- Alfredo: wish I could do more, but very busy month at work, excited for the event to finally be here, and to help at-day, will be on-call so may not be able to attend next week
-- Angel: Apologies for not being fully present.
-What a wonderful team.
-I can't wait to see everyone in person.
-- AJ: feeling the stress, doing better than last year, thank you all for being here, shout out to dina and sean for equiptment help
-- Kim: lot of work to do, but nice to almost be done with booklet
-- Sean: (no audio)
-- Dina: excited, looking forward to the event
-- Norm: was able to switch some vacation days, so will be there friday
-- Chance: excited for first seagl and to be able to play active role
-- Dawn: (had to drop off early)
-- Tammy: been postering like crazy, very excited to have people come and see all of the hard work, here for one-off tasks

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub)